Austinuc/alx-low_level_programming/0x0B-malloc_free/README.md

-2-str_concat.c | Concatenates two string to a newly allocated space in memory 3-alloc_grid.c | Creates a two dimensional array of integers using malloc 4-free_grid.c | Frees a 2 dimensional grid allocated memory
+2-str_concat.c | Concatenates two string to a newly allocated space in memory 3-alloc_grid.c | Creates a two dimensional array of integers using malloc 4-free_grid.c | Frees a 2 dimensional grid allocated memory 100-argstostr.c | Concatenates all the command line arguments passed to a function